andbanman/mist/USERGUIDE.rst

     search = libmist.Mist()
     search.load_file('/path/to/data.csv')

-... or a Python `Numpy ndarray <https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html>`_.
+    # parse order explicitly set with these methods
+    # search.load_file_row_major('/path/to/data.csv')
+    # search.load_file_column_major('/path/to/data.csv')

+or a Python `Numpy ndarray <https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html>`_.
+The parse order is determined by the memory layout: if the array is ``C_CONTIGUOUS`` (the default) then it is parsed in row-major order; if the array is ``F_CONTIGUOUS`` then it is parsed in column-major order.

 ::

     x = numpy.ndarray(...)
     search.load_ndarray(x)

-Mist does not copy the input ndarray.
-As such the the array must have signed integer data type and C-style memory layout.
-If either is wrong the program will throw an error.
+    # parse order determined by x.flags

+The ndarray is not copied, and so it must exactly match the expected format.
+Mist with an exception if a requirement is not met [1]_.

 Missing values